Skip to main content

 “People are much more aware of their health, fed up with not feeling top form and being able to perform their best, taking longer to recover from illness, and they want to make a change”

 Both Dr Kish and Natalie explored what puts you at risk for metabolic disease, and what you can change.
-While you can’t change your age, genetics, or ethnicity (“non-modifiable risk factors”), which all do play a part, there are lifestyle factors that are within our control and fundamentally the dramatic increase we are seeing roday is due to lifestyle.
+While you can’t change your age, genetics, or ethnicity (“non-modifiable risk factors”), which all do play a part, there are lifestyle factors that are within our control and fundamentally the dramatic increase we are seeing today is due to lifestyle.
 Metabolic syndrome affects 30% of the population in developed countries and 14% worldwide; and in 2023, almost 2000 children under 19 are diagnosed with type 2 diabetes - that number was 0 as recently as 2000.
 Some lifestyle changes you can make include:

 1. Diet: Choose whole foods.
 Ultra-processed foods (the topic of another Qured webinar) hide sugar and lack fibre.
 You should aim for 30 grams of fibre in your diet, but the average person in the UK gets only 18 - and that’s declining.